doraadong/MESSI/README.md

 ```

 # Tutorials
-See [tutorials/MESSI_merfish_hypothalamus.ipynb](tutorials/MESSI_merfish_hypothalamus.ipynb), for a detailed intro on how to train and test a MESSI model, to infer signaling genes and subtypes from the learned parameters and other possible model configurations.
+See [tutorials/MESSI_merfish_hypothalamus.ipynb](tutorials/MESSI_merfish_hypothalamus.ipynb), for a detailed intro on how to
+  * Train and test a MESSI model
+  * Analyze the model parameters to infer cell subtypes differ in signaling genes
+  * Train and test the data with other configurations

 # Credits
 The software is an implementation of the method MESSI, jointly developed by Dora Li, [Jun Ding](https://github.com/phoenixding) and Ziv Bar-Joseph from [System Biology Group @ Carnegie Mellon University](http://sb.cs.cmu.edu/).